radchr/HaseebRajput007/README.md

 - Exploratory Data Analysis using Pandas.
 - Data Visualization Matplotlib and Seaborn.
 - Predictive Analytics/Machine Learning (Supervised/Unsupervised) using Scikit-Learn and PyCaret.
-- Deep Learning with TensorFlow.
+- Deep Learning with TensorFlow, PyTorch.
 - Amazon Web Service (AWS) using Sagemaker.
-- Backend Development using Django and Flask.
+- Backend Development using Django, Flask, FastAPI, Gradio and StreamLit.

 ---